lbrealdev/le-git/github-auth/git_ssh_signing_key.md

 #### Telling Git about your SSH key

+**This step is related to the following [github documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key#telling-git-about-your-ssh-key)**

 Open terminal and run the following commands for setup git sign commit via SSH key:
 ```shell
 git config --global user.name "Your Name"